 Caregiver for elderly - duties and tasks

-Being a live-in Au Pair for elderly does not massively differ from being a standard Au Pair for children.
+Being a live-in caregiver for elderly does not massively differ from being a standard Au Pair for children.
 The main task is to assist adults or senior people in their homes with their daily needs and to provide them with company.
-This offers an alternative to assisted facilities or nursing homes for the seniors and is at the same time a great opportunity for many Au Pairs who want to move to a new country.
+This offers an alternative to assisted facilities or nursing homes for the seniors and is at the same time a great opportunity for many people who want to move to a new country.

 Now that we have an employer (the Host Family) and an employee (the Elderly Caregiver), we just need a working contract in order to make it possible.

 However, what are the requirements you need to fulfill in order to become or hire a Caregiver for elderly?
 Check them out!

 As a Host Family you need to provide the Elderly Caregiver with:

 A working contract based on the Host Country's labour law

 The minimum salary allowed in the Host Country

 Do not forget that the standard Au Pair contract won't be valid in this case, so please specify on your profile the conditions of the job you will be offering and describe your expectations.
-Also, select the option "Caregiver for elderly" on your searching criteria so that the filter can look after those users willing to become a live-in Au Pair for elderly.
+Also, select the option "Caregiver for elderly" on your searching criteria so that the filter can look after those users willing to become a caregiver for elderly.